doublesecretagency/craft-notifier/docs/events/types/assets.md

 🚩

-### "When a new file is uploaded and saved"
+## "When a new file is uploaded and saved"

-Triggered when a new file has been uploaded and saved.
+Sends a notification when **a new file has been uploaded and saved**.